scarlinj/React-Portfolio/README.md

 ## Available Scripts

-In the project directory, you can run:
+Navigate to the project directory and run:

 ### `npm start`

-Runs the app in the development mode.\
+to open the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\